nouramurad/Labyrinth/README.md

 # Labyrinth
+Game Designed by Jason Kemp, and Noura Murad
 Section I:
 “The Labyrinth is a survival puzzle/maze game”.
 The game is drawn with a two dimensional bird’s eye view, and have rooms that are drawn with different colours and corridors that are